junxian428/HTB_Certified_Junior_Cybersecurity_Associate/19. Security Monitoring & SIEM Fundamentals/2. Introduction To The Elastic Stack/README.md

 - Future-proofing: As ECS is the foundational schema across the Elastic Stack, adopting ECS ensures future compatibility with enhancements and new features that are introduced into the Elastic ecosystem.

+* 0 Navigate to http://[Target IP]:5601, click on the side navigation toggle, and click on "Discover".
+Then, click on the calendar icon, specify "last 15 years", and click on "Apply".
+Finally, choose the "windows\*" index pattern.
+Now, execute the KQL query that is mentioned in the "Comparison Operators" part of this section and enter the username of the disabled account as your answer.
+Just the username; no need to account for the domain.

+anni

+- 1 Now, execute the KQL query that is mentioned in the "Wildcards and Regular Expressions" part of this section and enter the number of returned results (hits) as your answer.

+8